Explore San Francisco’s eclectic neighborhoods.

-A national park within the boundaries of the city, the Presidio is both a lush getaway with hiking trails & creeks and a charming neighborhood peppered with restaurants, interesting old military structures, and beautiful, historic former officers’ homes.
+A national park within the city, the Presidio is both a lush getaway with hiking trails and creeks plus a charming neighborhood peppered with restaurants, interesting old military structures, and beautiful, historic former officers’ homes.
 The area is also home to Crissy Field Center, an urban environmental education center with programs for schools, after school programs, summer camps and more.
-For both locals and travelers, this area frequently hosts exhibits, walking tours and nature activities that give a good glimpse into the area’s beauty and history.
+This area frequently hosts exhibits, walking tours and nature activities that give a good glimpse into the area’s beauty and history.

-The universally agreed Mecca of gay life is San Francisco's Castro District.
-The affluent North side of Market is home to a predominantly gay and lesbian community, excellent bakeries, boutiques, cafes, restaurants, and of course, gender bending bars.
+The Castro is a mecca of gay life and culture.
+The affluent north side of Market is home to a predominantly gay and lesbian community and features excellent bakeries, boutiques, cafes, restaurants and LGBTQ+ bars.

 The famed Castro Theatre, the Castro’s historic art deco movie palace, screens old and independent films from around the world.